pairing4good/gildedrose/readme.md

 **Outcome 2**: Pulling out private methods increased clarity within the code and started to paint a picture of the different responsibilities within the `GildedRose` class.
-As I look through the resulting private methods I see two responsibilities emerging:
+As I look through the resulting private methods I see two possible responsibility themes emerging:
-1. Quality related responsibilities
+1. Quality related theme
     ```java
     private int increaseQuality(int quality) {
         if (isLessThanMax(quality)) {